vzhang90/Cryptocurrencies/README.md

 # Cryptocurrencies
+<sub>Cryptocurrency Dataset Sampled: [crypto_data.csv](https://github.com/vzhang90/Cryptocurrencies/blob/main/crypto_data.csv)</sub>
+<sub>Unsupervised Machine Learning code: [crypto_clustering.ipynb]()</sub>

-This report will include what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for a potential new investment from analyzing this [crypto_data.csv file]()
+This report will include what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for a potential new investment by analyzing this [crypto_data.csv file](https://github.com/vzhang90/Cryptocurrencies/blob/main/crypto_data.csv), retrieved from [CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist).

-This data is processed to better fit the machine learning models.
-Since there is no known output we are looking for, using unsupervised learning is most suited in this scenario to group cryptocurrencies based on a clustering algorithm.
+This data is not ideal, so processing is required to better fit the machine learning models.
+Since there is no known output we are looking for, unsupervised learning is most suited in this scenario to group cryptocurrencies based on a clustering algorithm.

 ## Overview of Analysis

 #### Preprocessing Data for PCA
-Using Pandas, the dataset will be preprocessed in order to perform PCA:
+Using Pandas, the dataset was initially preprocessed in order to be able to perform Principal Component Analysis (PCA) after:
-1. read in the [crypto_data.csv]() to the Pandas DataFrame named `crypto_df`
+1. read in the [crypto_data.csv](https://github.com/vzhang90/Cryptocurrencies/blob/main/crypto_data.csv) to the Pandas DataFrame named `crypto_df`
 2. keep all the cryptocurrencies that are being traded
 3. drop the `IsTrading` column
 4. remove rows that have at least one null value